omoponfhir/omoponfhir-main-r4-sql/README.md

-# OMOPonFHIR SQLRender server deployment
+# Welcome to OMOPonFHIR Github Repository

-This repository is a server deployment package that lock down the version of included components.
+This repository is an installable server deployment package that locks down the version of included components (using submodules).
 Please use the following step to compile and deploy the server.
-You may need to customize some of the environment parameters.
+You may need to customize some of the environment variables.

+**Note:** If you want to see current snapshots of OMOPonFHIR components or other versions of FHIR and OMOP, please visit the OMOPonFHIR GitHub organization at https://github.com/omoponfhir/

 This package is tested with Google Big Query instance.
 And, the server supports mapping for FHIR R4 and OMOP v5.3.
 Please see omopv5_3_setup/ folder for some help on ddls for extra tables/views.
 Database ddls are also included.